Quickstart

 What happens next?

-Your agent starts immediately as active and compute billing begins.
-Use maritime sleep my-agent to save compute when you don't need it running.
-Sleeping agents auto-wake when triggered via webhook, cron schedule, or API call.
+Your agent starts immediately as active.
+It counts against your plan's included agents from the moment it exists, and how much it runs never changes the bill.
+Use maritime sleep my-agent to park it when you don't need it running; sleeping agents auto-wake when triggered via webhook, cron schedule, or API call.